Evans Bay: Evans Bay Yacht and Motor Boat Club

 Evans Bay Yacht and Motor Boat Club has premises next to the marina on the western side of the bay, including a hall that can be hired by the public.
 The club was founded in 1919.

+Cog Park

+Cog Park is a grassy park situated between the patent slip site and the Evans Bay Yacht Club.
+The park is in two parts, separated by Evans Bay Parade.
+The seaward side of the park is on land that was reclaimed in two stages, firstly for the flying boat base in 1951 and then for port purposes in 1967.
+Buildings on the site associated with the flying boat base were demolished in the early 2000s.
+The park gets its name from a large cog wheel that was once part of the patent slip winding gear.
+The cog wheel used to sit on the grass on the seaward side but was later installed across the road at the patent slip heritage site.
+The park is used by joggers and walkers and includes a fenced dog exercise area on the landward side.

 Balaena Bay and Hataitai Beach

 Balaena Bay and Hataitai Beach, two small sheltered bays on the western side of Evans Bay, have been popular sunbathing and swimming locations for many years.
 Both areas have changing rooms and toilets, and Balaena Bay has a carpark.
 The Hataitai Bathing Club (now known as the Hataitai Amateur Swimming Club) was formed in 1908 and for many years ran swimming lessons and competitions from Hataitai Beach.
-The club built a private clubhouse in 1912 which was opened to the public around 1967 and then demolished in the 1970s, after which Wellington City Council built the current facilities.
+The club built a private clubhouse in 1912, which was opened to the public around 1967 and then demolished in the 1970s, after which Wellington City Council built the current facilities.
 The club still offers children's swimming lessons, which now take place at the Aquadome at Wellington East Girls' College.

+In 2025, Wellington City Council completed construction of a $1.5 million, 115-metre-long seawall and cycleway along Evans Bay Road at Hataitai Beach.
+Local people asserted that the seawall encroaches onto the beach and that beachfront had been lost, especially at high tide, changing the character of the beach.
+Greater Wellington City Council stated that it would investigate, and the City Council said that it might top up the beach with more sand.